maikyonn/DIME-AI-SEARCH-API/README.md

 ### Prerequisites

 - Python 3.8+
-- Access to the existing LanceDB database (influencers_lancedb)
+- Access to the `DIME-AI-DB` repository containing the LanceDB dataset (`data/lancedb`)
+- DeepInfra API key (for semantic / hybrid search modes)
-- (Optional) Bright Data API token for image refresh functionality
+- Running instance of the `DIME-AI-BD` BrightData service (Redis + worker) for image refresh functionality

 ### Installation